Prof. Dr. David Chwei-Chin Chuang (Taiwan)

 Prof. Dr. Andres Rodriguez (Sweden)

 Chief and Associate Professor in Plastic Surgery Department of Plastic and Maxillofacial Surgery Uppsala University Hospital, Sweden.
 Dr. Andres Rodriguez completed his medical education,postgraduated PhD studies and plastic surgery residency in Spain followed by two-years microvascular fellowships at the Canniesburn Plastic Surgery Unit in Glasgow and Chang Gung Memorial Hospital in Taiwan.
 He works in Uppsala, Sweden since 2010 leading one of the most active microsurgical centers in Scandinavia.
 He is the program director of the International Fellowship Program in Microsurgery at the Uppsala University and his main focus of clinical and research activity is head and neck reconstruction and facial paralysis.
 He has over 45 peer-reviewed publications and he is member of the Editorial Boards of several journals in plastic surgery.

 Prof. Dr. Chieh-Han John Tzou (Austria)

-Dr. Chieh-Han Tzou completed his medical education and plastic surgery residency at the Medical University of Vienna, Austria under Prof. Dr. M. Frey and a one-and-a-half-year microvascular fellowship at the Chang Gung Memorial University Hospital in Taiwan with Prof. F.C.
+Dr. Chieh-Han John Tzou completed his medical education and plastic surgery residency at the Medical University of Vienna, Austria under Prof. Dr. M. Frey and a one-and-a-half-year microvascular fellowship at the Chang Gung Memorial University Hospital in Taiwan with Prof. F.C.
 Wei, Prof. D.C.C.
 Chuang and Prof. M.H.
 Cheng.
-Currently he is the Director of Plastic and Reconstructive Surgery Clinic at the Hospital of Divine Savior Vienna, Austria (Krankenhaus Goettlicher Heiland Wien).
-The main focus of his clinical work and research are facial palsy, nerve reconstruction, microsurgical reconstruction super-microsurgery and reconstructive lymphedema surgery.
+Currently he is the Director of Plastic and Reconstructive Surgery Clinic at the Hospital of Divine Savior Vienna, Austria (Krankenhaus Goettlicher Heiland Wien) and Associate Professor of the Sigmund Freud University of Vienna.
+The main focus of his clinical work and research are facial palsy, reconstructive lymphedema surgery, nerve reconstruction, microsurgical reconstruction and super-microsurgery.